Reversibility of quantum resources through probabilistic protocols: Discussion

+We have shown that the conjectured reversibility of general quantum resources can be recovered, albeit in a \emph{probabilistic} manner that employs probabilistic protocols with non-vanishing probability of success.
+This allowed us to identify the setting of probabilistic resource transformations as one that is completely governed by a unique entropic quantity --- the regularised relative entropy --- thus solidifying the parallels between thermodynamics and diverse types of quantum resources.
+We further showed that the choice of asymptotically resource--non-generating operations is optimal in this setting, in the sense that all smaller classes of probabilistic operations are necessarily irreversible, providing a strong no-go restriction on how reversibility could be achieved.

-Although the setting departs slightly from the original conjectures of~\cite{brandao_2010,brandao_2015}, in view of the close relations between probabilistic and deterministic rates (Eq.~\eqref{eq:rate_hierarchy}) we regard our results as evidence that reversibility could indeed be recovered also in the deterministic setting.
-This is further motivated by the fact that, in many quantum information processing tasks, strong converse rates actually coincide with the optimal achievable rates~\cite{ogawa_2000,ogawa_1999,konig_2009-1,bennett_2014,berta_2011,morgan_2014,tomamichel_2017}, meaning that $r_{p=1} = r^\dagger_{p=1}$ and the hierarchy in Eq.~\eqref{eq:rate_hierarchy} collapses.
-However, a complete proof of this fact in the setting of resource manipulation remains elusive, and it is still possible that one of the inequalities in Eq.~\eqref{eq:rate_hierarchy} may be strict for some states, thus ruling out deterministic reversibility.
-We hope that our results stimulate further research in this direction, leading to an eventual resolution of the open questions that cloud the understanding of asymptotic resource manipulation and quantum hypothesis testing.
+Although this precise characterisation of asymptotic rates is appealing, our setting departs from the original reversibility conjectures of~\cite{brandao_2010,brandao_2015}, since it considers transformations that are only required to be achieved with some probability.
+This may not be enough to ensure the existence of a repeatable, reversible transformation cycle in practice.
+Nevertheless, in view of the close relations between probabilistic and deterministic rates (Eq.~\eqref{eq:rate_hierarchy}) we regard our results as evidence that reversibility could indeed be recovered also in the deterministic setting.
+This is further motivated by the fact that, in many quantum information processing tasks, strong converse rates actually coincide with the optimal achievable rates~\cite{winter_1999,ogawa_2000,ogawa_1999,konig_2009-1,bennett_2014,berta_2011,morgan_2014,tomamichel_2017}, meaning that $r_{p=1} = r^\dagger_{p=1}$ and the hierarchy in Eq.~\eqref{eq:rate_hierarchy} collapses.
+However, a complete proof of this fact in the setting of resource manipulation remains elusive, and it is still possible that one of the inequalities in Eq.~\eqref{eq:rate_hierarchy} may be strict for some states, which would rule out deterministic reversibility.
+We hope that our results stimulate further research in this direction, leading to an eventual resolution of the open questions that cloud the understanding of asymptotic resource manipulation.